 \subsubsection{Results}

-Table \ref{tab:State Of the Art Comparison} includes performance indicators for the proposed method compared with POM \cite{fleuret2008multicamera} and MvBN+HAP \cite{peng2015robust} on the Terrace, PETS and RLC sequences (results for the compared methods have been published and are extracted from \cite{peng2015robust}).
-Table \ref{tab:Wildtrack Comparison} compares the performance of the proposed approach against methods using deep-learning some of them trained with a subset of the Wildtrack dataset (which we denote as \textit{Trained}) or trained with data from other datasets (which we denote as \textit{Non-Trained}).
+Table \ref{tab:State Of the Art Comparison} includes performance indicators for the proposed method compared with multi-camera algorithms POM \cite{fleuret2008multicamera} and MvBN+HAP \cite{peng2015robust} on the Terrace, PETS and RLC scenarios (results for the compared methods are extracted from \cite{peng2015robust}).
+Table \ref{tab:Wildtrack Comparison} compares the performance of the proposed approach against deep-learning methods, some of them explicitly trained with data from the Wildtrack dataset (which we denote as \textit{Fine-Tuned}) and others trained with data from other datasets or not even trained (which we denote as not \textit{Fine-Tuned}).
 Performance indicators for these methods are extracted from \cite{chavdarova-et-al-2018}.
-In addition, qualitative results for the Wildtrack dataset are presented in Figure \ref{fig:Wildtrack Qualitative Results}, including obtained non-adapted detections in camera frames, global detections on the ground-plane and the automatically computed \(\mathcal{AOI}\).
+In addition, qualitative results for the Wildtrack dataset are presented in Figure \ref{fig:Wildtrack Qualitative Results}, including obtained detections in camera frames, global detections on the ground-plane and the automatically computed \(\mathcal{AOI}\).